Debunking SEO Myths

 PageRank Is The Only Metric You Need To Know

 Having a high PageRank is good.
 Having the highest is even better.
-But it’s also far from the only thing that needs to be taken into account.
+However, it is not the only thing you need to consider.
 Google considers hundreds of different factors when it determines how to value a site, so it’s foolish to think that SEO only involves worrying about a single metric.
 There are many other metrics one needs to take into account beyond PageRank in order to paint a complete picture of how one’s efforts are stacking up.

-If You Create Awesome Content, You’re Guaranteed A Readership
+If You Create Awesome Content, You’re Guaranteed to Get Readers.

 In Closing